If you’re wondering how much does it cost to redesign a website, you’re in the right place. I’m going to go over:

 Real talk: for some situations, Shopify and Squarespace are great options.

-I can’t say the same for Wix or Weebly– I would never recommend either of those platforms– but all the following comments apply in a general way to all DIY web builders.
+I can’t say the same for Wix or Weebly– I do not recommend either of those platforms– but all the following comments apply in a general way to all DIY web builders.

-I’m a WordPress developer because it provides me and the clients I work with the most freedom possible.
+I’m a WordPress developer because I value freedom and autonomy, and WordPress provides that for me and my clients.
 But I want to be transparent that there are other options.
 This is a good thing for everyone: competition from other platforms helps the WordPress ecosystem thrive.

 But sometimes, as businesses change and grow, what you need in a website changes and you might need to migrate your Shopify or Squarespace website to another platform.
 If that’s the case, it’s very likely that WordPress could be a good choice.
 You might wonder how this migration will affect your website redesign price.